gregyjames/Seedly/README.md

 ### Project Overview

 #### Seedly Server
-The backend for our application, it handles the actual downloading of torrents using MonoTorrent and is connected to the GUI via GRPC streaming endpoint that recieves a request with the magnet link of a file, and returns torrent metadata and download progress back to our interface.
+The backend for our application, it handles the actual downloading of torrents using [Anacrolix's Torrent Library](https://github.com/anacrolix/torrent) and is connected to the GUI via GRPC streaming endpoint that recieves a request with the magnet link of a file, and returns torrent metadata and download progress back to our interface.

 #### Seedly Server App
 The frontend for our application, which contains the major GUI for the application.